 Our equity philosophy is based on two factors – fundamental value and relative strength.

-The essential ingredient in our fundamental approach is a highly disciplined security valuation effort that searches for undervalued securities through screening techniques.
-Many value stocks, however, often remain undervalued for extended periods of time, so we must select candidates that will produce superior results.
+The essential ingredient in our fundamental approach is a highly disciplined security valuation process that searches for undervalued securities through our proprietary screening techniques.
+Many value stocks, however, often remain undervalued for extended periods of time, so we must select securities that will produce superior results.
 We seek those companies having a potential catalyst that will cause a revaluation by the market, resulting in a higher stock price.
 This catalyst factor can include product innovation, asset redeployment, new management, or even potential merger or sale.

 Relative strength is used to identify areas of opportunity in industry groups and individual securities, and to aid in the execution process by highlighting entry and exit points.

-Portfolios are diversified over a range of industries and companies with typically, at least twenty individual equity holdings.
+Portfolios are diversified over a range of industry sectors and companies with typically at least twenty individual equity holdings.

 To accomplish these objectives, we construct a typical fixed income portfolio around a foundation core of high quality government, government agency, corporate, and municipal bonds.
 This foundation core provides a stable source of current income to the portfolio and assures a reduced level of asset volatility.